Diversity & Outreach Opportunities for Neurology Faculty & Trainees

 Speakers, hosts, and participants are needed for a variety of activities throughout the year.
 Please contact Ángel-Max Guerrero to find an opportunity that matches your availability.

-SFUSD Mission Bay Hub Seeks Fall 2023 Partners in Neuroscience
+SFUSD Mission Bay Hub Seeks Partners in Neuroscience

 Bay Area Science Festival

-The most recent BASF Discovery Day at Oracle Park took place on April 24, 2022, reaching 25,000+ attendees from the Bay Area community to enjoy hands-on exhibits presented by scientists and STEM professionals.
-The NeuroZone was a tremendous success, thanks to the organizational efforts of Alexander Ehrenberg.
-The BASF took a break in 2023 but will return in 2024.
+BASF Discovery Day at Oracle Park draws 25,000+ attendees from the Bay Area community to enjoy hands-on exhibits presented by scientists and STEM professionals.
+The NeuroZone has been a tremendous success, thanks to the organizational efforts of Alexander Ehrenberg.
+The BASF is on hiatus until fall 2025.
 Sign up for their newsletter to learn about other STEM opportunities in the Bay Area.

 Brain Camp

-This outstanding program, now in its 7th year, introduces local high school students to careers in neuroscience.
-Last year we hosted high school students from 21 different high schools across San Francisco and the East Bay.
+This outstanding annual summer program introduces local high school students to careers in neuroscience.
+We have hosted high school students from 21 different high schools across San Francisco and the East Bay.

 UCSF's Science & Health Education Partnership (SEP)